ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The protected header parameters "psk_id" MAY be present.
 - The protected header parameter "ek" MUST NOT be present.
 - There MUST be exactly one recipient.
-- The JWE Encrypted Key MUST be encapsulated key as defined in Section 5.1.1 of {{RFC9180}}.
+- The JWE Encrypted Key MUST be encapsulated key, as defined in Section 5.1.1 of {{RFC9180}}.
-- JWE Initialization Vector and JWE Authentication Tag MUST NOT be present.
+- The JWE Initialization Vector and JWE Authentication Tag MUST be the empty octet sequence.
-- JWE AAD MAY be present.
+- The JWE AAD MAY be present when using the JWE JSON Serialization.
-- JWE Ciphertext is ciphertext as defined in Section 5.2 of {{RFC9180}}.
+- The JWE Ciphertext is the ciphertext defined in {{Section 5.2 of RFC9180}}.
 - The HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
 The concept of mutually known private information is defined in {{NIST.SP.800-56Ar3}} as an input to the key derivation function.
-- The HPKE aad parameter MUST be set to the "JWE Additional Authenticated Data encryption parameter", as defined in Step 14 of Section 5.1 of {{RFC7516}}.
+- The HPKE aad parameter MUST be set to the "Additional Authenticated Data encryption parameter", as specified in Step 14 of {{Section 5.1 of RFC7516}}.
-- If protected header contains the parameter "zip" (Section 4.1.3 of {{RFC7516}}), the plaintext is the message compressed with the indicated algorithm.
-Otherwise, the plaintext is the raw message.
+- Then follow Steps 11-19 of {{Section 5.1 of RFC7516}} (Message Encryption).

-When decrypting, the checks in {{RFC7516}} section 5.2, steps 1 through 5 MUST be performed.
-The JWE Encrypted Key in step 2 is the base64url encoded encapsulated key.
+When decrypting, the checks in {{Section 5.2 of RFC7516}}, Steps 1 through 5 MUST be performed.
+The JWE Encrypted Key in Step 2 is the base64url-encoded encapsulated key.

+## Compact Example

-Below is an example of a Compact JWE:
+Below is an example of a Compact JWE using HPKE integrated encryption:

 ~~~
 eyJhbGciOiAiSFBLRS0wIiwgImVuYyI6ICJpbnQiLCAia2lkIjogIkc1Tl9fQ3FNdl9rSkdpZUdTRnVBdWd2bDBqclFKQ1ozeUt3Vks2c1VNNG8ifQ.BIh6I40uiBbK8-UK7nHdo3ISEfgwJ_MF3zWjQzLt00GhFF2-1VgWKHSYLXdeVeRV7AinyocYiCYmISvW0yqiDmc..Ov-llz6VUyiw8nZL0OPGLGZckLTm5UcTZFg.
 ~~~

+The keys used for this example are in {{keys-used}}.

 # Key Encryption

-Recipients using JOSE-HPKE can be added alongside other recpients (e.g., `ECDH-ES+A128KW` or `RSA-OAEP-384`), as HPKE is used to encrypt the
-Content Encryption Key, which is then processed as specified in JWE.
+When using the JWE JSON Serialization, recipients using JOSE-HPKE can be added alongside other recpients (e.g., those using `ECDH-ES+A128KW` or `RSA-OAEP-256`), since HPKE is used to encrypt the Content Encryption Key, which is then processed as specified in JWE.

-The encoding of the protected header encoding remains consistent with existing JWE formatting rules.
+The encoding of the protected header remains consistent with existing JWE rules.

 In HPKE JWE Key Encryption: